eclipse-iofog/iofog.org/content/docs/1.2.0/tools/iofogctl.md

 ```

-It is also possible to query for all Kubernetes resources installed.
-The namespace `iofogctl` uses is always `iofog`, so we can run `kubectl get all -n iofog` to see all the resources installed on our cluster.
+It is also possible to query for all of the installed Kubernetes resources.
+The namespace `iofogctl` uses are always `iofog`, so we can run `kubectl get all -n iofog` to see all the resources installed on our cluster.

-## Connect Existing ioFog Stack With iofogctl
+## Connect Existing ioFog Stack with `iofogctl`

-Instead of deploying our own iofogctl stack, we can just connect to another Controller, for example one deployed by Helm.
-See [helm tutorial](../kubernetes/how-to-helm.html) for in depth dive into Helm.
+Instead of deploying our own ioFog stack, we can just connect to another Controller, for example, one deployed by Helm.
+See [helm tutorial](../kubernetes/how-to-helm.html) for in-depth dive into Helm.

 ```bash
 iofogctl connect my-ctrl \